Ziprasidone: Correspondence to clinical effects

 Ziprasidone mostly affects the receptors of dopamine (D2), serotonin (5-HT2A, partially 5-HT1A, 5-HT2C, and 5-HT1D) and epinephrine/norepinephrine (α1) to a high degree, while of histamine (H1) - moderately.
 It also somewhat inhibits reuptake of serotonin and norepinephrine, though not dopamine.

 Ziprasidone's efficacy in treating the positive symptoms of schizophrenia is believed to be mediated primarily via antagonism of the dopamine receptors, specifically D2.
 Blockade of the 5-HT2A receptor may also play a role in its effectiveness against positive symptoms, though the significance of this property in antipsychotic drugs is still debated among researchers.
-Blockade of 5-HT2A and 5-HT2C and activation of 5-HT1A as well as inhibition of the reuptake of serotonin and norepinephrine may all contribute to its ability to alleviate negative symptoms.; however, it's effects on the 5-HT1A receptor may be limited as a study found ziprasidone would likely "produce detectable occupancy [of 5-HT1A receptors] only at higher doses that would produce unacceptable levels of side effects in man, although lower doses are sufficient to produce pharmacological effects."
+Blockade of 5-HT2A and 5-HT2C and activation of 5-HT1A as well as inhibition of the reuptake of serotonin and norepinephrine may all contribute to its ability to alleviate negative symptoms.; however, its effects on the 5-HT1A receptor may be limited as a study found ziprasidone would likely "produce detectable occupancy [of 5-HT1A receptors] only at higher doses that would produce unacceptable levels of side effects in man, although lower doses are sufficient to produce pharmacological effects."
 The relatively weak antagonistic actions of ziprasidone on the α1-adrenergic receptor likely in part explains some of its side effects, such as orthostatic hypotension.
 Unlike many other antipsychotics, ziprasidone has no significant affinity for the mACh receptors, and as such lacks any anticholinergic side effects.
 Like most other antipsychotics, ziprasidone is sedating due primarily to serotonin and dopamine blockade.

-First, it must be setted a disclaimer that this may work just theoretically and caution is advised taking serotonergic substances like mdma together with other serotonergic substances.
-So ziprasidone, with its very strong 5ht2a bindings, its moderate supressing of other serotonergic pathways by acting as a partial agonist and its weak ability to block Sert and Net transporters, somewhat possesses a complementary receptorprofile to mdma being a candidate for an antidot.
-This is because it can block Sert and Net transporters acting in reversal through mdma initializing activity inside a neuron reducing the neuronal release to some extend (this only makes sense with mdma dominating the transporter and with a relatively weak blocker, amisulpride serving in this regard).
-Also through its inactivation of the 5ht2a receptor and its partial supression of other serotonin receptor subtypes acting as an antagonist/partial agonist it can compete with mdmas agonist activity, as both, antagonists and partial agonists reduce binding.